griestopf/Visual3/content/topic_04_bone_anim/_index.md

   - In the NLA Editor, push down the newly created Action strip on the resulting Armature
   - Rename everything properly (Action, Strip and Clip)
   - Delete the imported Armature and Character Geometry

+### Combine Mixamo Animations Directly in Godot

+This process is meant as an alternative to the Blender-based animation combination processes described above.
+Even if it appears to be more work, it might be worth practicing this version at least once to gain insight into the way how Godot stores animation data.

+- Import the first mixamo (fbx) file
+- Open the "Advanced Import Settings"
+- Select the Skeleton3D object (skull icon)
+- In the properties tab under "Retarget" create a new BoneMap.
+Edit the BoneMap by clicking on the newly created "BoneMap" entry
+- Create a new "SkeleonProfileHumanoid" Profile.
+An automatic, text-pattern-matching based assignment of the existing bones to a humanoid 60-something standard bone set is created.
+- Check that most of the bone positions in the image chart are green
+- Select the "mixamo_com" animation take object in the scene tree
+- Enable "SaveToFile" and choose a path to save the animation to.
+- Hit "Reimport" to close the Advanced Import Settings dialog
+- Drag and drop the fbx into a new 3D Scene
+- Right-click on the object and check "Editable Children"
+- Select the "Animation Player"
+- In the Animation Editor, hit "Animation" -> "Manage Animations..."
+- In the "Edit Animation Libraries" Window, Delete the "Global" library and create a new library.
+Add the first animation that was created during fbx import with the name given in the advanced import settings to the library.
+- Close the Edit Animation Libraries window.
+- In the Animation Editor, select the animation and make it loopable.
+- For each remaining animation fbx:
+   - Import the respective mixamo-fbx containing the animation
+   - Open the "Advanced Import Settings"
+   - Select the Skeleton3D object (skull icon)
+   - In the properties tab under "Retarget" create a new BoneMap.
+Edit the BoneMap by clicking on the newly created "BoneMap" entry
+   - Create a new "SkeleonProfileHumanoid" Profile.
+An automatic, text-pattern-matching based assignment of the existing bones to a humanoid 60-something standard bone set is created.
+   - Check that most of the bone positions in the image chart are green
+   - Select the "mixamo_com" animation take object in the scene tree
+   - Enable "SaveToFile" and choose a path to save the animation to.
+   - Hit "Reimport" to close the Advanced Import Settings dialog
+   - Select the "Animation Player"
+   - In the Animation Editor, hit "Animation" -> "Manage Animations..."
+   - In the "Edit Animation Libraries" Window click on the Folder icon to select the newly generated animation (.res) file found in the specified "SaveToFile" process above
+   - Close the "Edit Animation Libraries" Window
+   - In the Animation Editor, check if the new animation can be selected from the list.
+If needed, make it loopable

 ## Assignment